This post was originally published on the Engagex blog on January 29, 2021.

-If you took proper notes during the customer review meeting and had your customer fill out the needs assessment worksheet, you should be armed with valuable information.
+Taking proper notes during the customer review meeting and having your customer fill out the needs assessment worksheet will arm you with valuable information for follow-up.

 Here are the steps you need to take immediately after the meeting is complete:

-Next, complete any action items or tasks that were requested or came up during the meeting.
+Next, complete any action items or tasks requested or brought up during the meeting.

 These could be things like sending the customer a copy of their policy or checking on the status of an open claim.